zhong-yy/GraAda3D/Readme.md

 cd GraInvRect
 make
 ```
 By default, the program is built without netcdf support.
-In this way, you don't have to install the netcdf library in advance, but, there are not *.nc files generated after inversion, and results will be only written in  *.vtk file.
+In this way, you don't have to install the netcdf library in advance, but there are not *.nc files generated after inversion.
+The results are written in  *.vtk file, which can be visulaized by [Paraview](https://www.paraview.org/).

 #### (2) Use Intel compilers